seancorfield/seancorfield.github.io/content/md/posts/2022/12/07/deps-edn-monorepo-10.md

                      (set/difference (set billing-build-artifacts)))]
     (uberjars (assoc params :projects projects))))
 ```

+`billig-build-artifacts` is the list of projects that are not yet migrated to
+Polylith.

 Just in time for the holiday season, Polylith is the gift that keeps on giving!